Exploring LGBTQ+ history at National Trust places

 Meet drag queen Misty Monique and learn about the origins of drag in our podcast episode, 'A history of drag'.
 You can also find more episodes from series seven, filled with nature and history.

-In 2023, we're taking part in over 20 Pride events across England, Wales and Northern Ireland.
+In 2023, we took part in over 20 Pride events across England, Wales and Northern Ireland.
 Take a look at what we do to support our LGBTQ+ colleagues during Pride month and beyond.

 Many of the places we care for were home to impassioned people who campaigned both for and against women’s suffrage.
 Find out about these campaigners, from Laura McLaren and George Bernard Shaw in favour, to Lord Curzon who was against it.